-GRAWE RE has outsourced as of 31 December 2016 just two critical or important operational functions or activities, the Asset Management and IT services, to its mother company Grazer Wechselseitige Versicherung AG.
+GRAWE RE has outsourced as of 31 December 2018 just two critical or important operational functions or activities, the Asset Management and IT services, to its mother company Grazer Wechselseitige Versicherung AG.

-B.8 Other information
+B.8 Any other information

 Any important information regarding the governance system is described in the relevant section.